State Senator Joe Vitale’s (D-Middlesex) bill S 313 to address medical cannabis costs passed the Health and Human Services Committee yesterday.

 “Affordability… originally was to come in the patient homegrow provisions… but they were omitted in an Assembly compromise,” Miller said.

-He noted it was contained in the initial version of the medical cannabis bill introduced by Nick Scutari (D-Union), which passed the New Jersey Senate but was removed during the Assembly hearing and signed into law on the last day of former Governor Jon Corzine’s time in office in 2010.
+He noted it was contained in the initial version of the medical cannabis bill introduced by Nick Scutari (D-Union).
+It passed the New Jersey Senate but was removed during the Assembly hearing.
+The bill was signed into law on the last day of former Governor Jon Corzine’s time in office in 2010.

 “I hope that today can and will be the biggest step to affordability,” Miller said.

-He noted medical cannabis is treated differently than other medicine, as if it were more dangerous than opioids from which one can die of an overdose, unlike cannabis.
+He noted medical cannabis is treated differently than other medicine.
+It’s like it’s more dangerous than opioids, from which one can die of an overdose, unlike cannabis.

 He noted Senator Troy Singleton’s (D-Burlington) bill on medical cannabis homegrow was denied hearings in the legislature’s last session by leadership.
 Miller argued that would better address medical cannabis costs.

 “130,000 patients in the MMP (Medical Marijuana Program) today, and with a benefit like this, I can see why this number is so small,” said Mike Brennan of CMMNJ.
 “The cost is… prohibitive.
 For many, they don’t even both to apply as with regulations time and time again it forces people into the black market.
 The regulations have never failed to help the black market.”

 “I find very little compassion in the Compassionate Use Act,” he added regarding the medical cannabis law the Compassionate Use of Medical Marijuana Corzine signed.